 I had also always struggled with intense emotions and anxiety.
 Social situations where I had to meet new people could be nearly paralyzing.
 The more variables a situation presented me with, the more stressful I found it.
 Stress used up my processing power, leading to meltdowns.
 To make things worse, nearly everything was stressful.
 Just the steps necessary for getting up in the morning, making breakfast, showering, and getting dressed for school or work were stressful.
 There were so many variables.
 A sense of panic until I was actually sitting at my desk each morning was common.

 I wrestled with the shame that I couldn’t seem to control my feelings, and I learned to fear them.
 My intense emotions were embarrassing and got me into trouble.
 They were a burden to others who had to deal with my outbursts.
 So I tried to push them down, which also required a lot of processing power – power I did not have.
 The cycle was endless.

-I had a stutter that compounded my anxiety.
 I come from a boisterous and talkative family, and just trying to get a word in at the dinner table was like climbing Everest.